-SouthPark PROPCO holds the certificate of need ("CON") for 42 skilled nursing beds.
+SouthPark PROPCO holds the certificate of need ("CON") for 22 skilled nursing beds and 29 assisted living beds.
 The collective value of the CON is recorded as an intangible asset on SouthPark PROPCO.

 Note 2-Summary of significant accounting policies